 Legos are generally compatible with Mega Construx and Mega Bloks.
 However, the Mega brand tends to make lower quality (or less consistent) bricks.
 When using Mega Construx with Legos, you will sometimes find pieces that don’t fit quite right, because of small differences in the size, shape, or quality.

-There are several reasons you may want to think twice before mixing Mega Contrux and Legos, and we’ll go into more detail on that below.
+You may want to think twice before mixing Mega Contrux and Legos, for several reasons.
+We’ll go into more detail on that below.

 Legos (Duplo) vs Mega Construx (Mega Bloks)

 Let me start by pointing out an important distinction to help prevent some brand-related confusion.

 Mega Brands owns both Mega Construx and Mega Bloks.
 Currently, Mega Construx is Mega Brands’ block that is the same size as Legos.
 Mega Bloks is Mega Brands’ larger building bricks (for younger kids) which competes with Lego Brands Duplo blocks.

 However, Mega Brands used to call their Lego-sized bricks Mega Bloks (which is the kind that I have in the photos shown above).
 And, they later rebranded those sets as Mega Construx.

 So, Legos and the Mega Brand currently both have a brand for smaller blocks (Mega Construx and Lego) and a brand for larger blocks (Mega Bloks and Duplo).
 For the rest of this article, we’ll focus primarily on the smaller brick sets (Mega Construx and Lego).

 When using Mega Construx with Legos, it’s important to consider the stability of your build.
 Is it a build you will break apart once you’re done, or will you want it to stay up for a while?
 The latter will most likely be a little difficult when combining these.